cfc-ray/L1-Crazyflie/README.md

 ## Usage

 All that's needed is to run one of the flight scripts in the ```flight_commands/``` directory.
-For example, to run a simple hover script that allows you to compare the L1 Adaptive Control to the stock Mellinger controller, run the following command
+We provide a simple hover script that allows you to compare the stock Mellinger controller to that same Mellinger controller augmented with the L1 adaptive control.
+To use it, run the following command.
 ```
 cd flight_commands
 python3 hover.py
 ```
+Follow the directions printed out in the terminal to turn the L1 adaptive control on and off.

 ## Integration with existing work